Get-Tony/ansible_ops/README.md

 ## License

-This playbook is licensed under the GPL3 License.
+This playbook is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.